 Some links in this article are affiliate links and if you click on them and purchase I will receive a small commission at no cost to you.

-If you’ve read any of my gardening tips about creating an easy care garden throughout the years of this blog, you know that soaker hoses are a key component to making gardening easier (click the following affiliate link to see what I’m talking about: Miracle Grow soaker hose, though I’ve never used that brand [or anything of theirs for that matter in my organic garden!] so I can’t attest to it specifically).
+If you’ve read any of my gardening tips about creating an easy care garden throughout the years of AOC, you know that soaker hoses are a key component to making gardening easier, whether you grow vegetables, plant flower beds, or both.
+(Unsure what a soaker hose is?
+Here’s a link to what I’m talking about.)

-But I love soakers because they are cheaper than the other two options and they are SO easy (in my early days of gardening I bought a drip kit – holy cow, that was beyond me: connectors, different hoses, and the dreaded flow regulator…yikes, I got rid of that quickly!).
-With a soaker it consists of :
+I love soakers the most, though, because they are cheaper than the other two options and they are SO easy to use.
+In my first years of gardening I bought a garden drip kit – holy cow, that was beyond me: connectors, different hoses, and the dreaded flow regulator…yikes, I got rid of that quickly!

-- remove the ridiculous “flow regulator” plastic disc they all come with now (they didn’t when I started using them- it’s the blue disc pictured in the hose link above) – it will take days to water with those in place!
+- Remove the ridiculous “flow regulator” plastic disc they all come with now (they didn’t when I started using them- it’s usually a blue disc) – it will take days to water with those in place!
 I find it much easier to regulate the flow myself with the spigot.

-- hook it to your hose (affiliate link: preferably with easy quick-connect hose ends)
+- Hook it to your hose – make it super easy with these quick-connect hose ends.

-- turn the water on and let it run for 2-4 hours, depending on the flow and how dry your beds are (check to see how they water with your flow)
+- Turn the water on and let it run for 2-6 hours, depending on the flow and how dry your beds are (check to see how they water with your flow).